MusaabTaha/Digital-Signal-Processing-MATLAB/README.md

 making it suitable for real-time applications with limited computational resources.
 Widely used in telecommunications, audio processing, and embedded systems, it offers a streamlined solution for targeted frequency analysis.
 The algorithm's simplicity and efficiency make it a valuable choice for scenarios where real-time processing and resource optimization are crucial.

+2 - The Fast Fourier Transform (FFT) is a method that speeds up the computation of the DFT values by removing redundant spectral components computation .
+The Fast Fourier Transform (FFT) is a pivotal algorithm in signal processing, efficiently computing the Discrete Fourier Transform (DFT).
+Developed by Cooley and Tukey.
+The FFT drastically reduces computational complexity to O(N log⁡〖N)〗 from O(N^2).
+It employs a divide-and-conquer strategy, exploiting symmetries in complex exponentials.
+The FFT's speed and scalability make it integral in real-time applications, telecommunications, audio signal processing, and scientific simulations.
+Its broad applicability and impact on computational efficiency highlight its significance in diverse scientific and engineering domains.